 Then comes the test.
 Why?
 Joseph wanted to know if they had repented of what they had done to him.
 How are they treating Joseph’s little brother Benjamin?
-Benjamin was obviously Israel’s favorite.
-Would they take the opportunity to get rid of him as a slave like they had done to him?
+Benjamin was Israel’s favorite.
+Would they take the opportunity to get rid of him as a slave, as they had done to him?

 The brothers have learned their lesson and offer to sacrifice their freedom to save Benjamin.
-Joseph cries, not for the first time.
+Joseph cries.
 He reveals himself to his brothers.
-They are scared, not relieved, but Joseph knows that God sent him there to provide for his people, to keep the remnant alive.
+They are scared, not relieved, but Joseph knows that God sent him to Egypt to provide for his people, to keep the remnant alive.

-Pharaoh is pleased with the news and offers gifts and the best of Egypt for Joseph’s family.
+Pharaoh is pleased with the news and offers gifts and the best of Egypt to Joseph’s family.

 Joseph wants to make sure his father knows how much honor he has in Egypt.
 After being a slave and in jail, his position and respect meant a lot to him.
-And he wanted his dad to be proud of him.
+He wanted his dad to be proud of him.

 Our children will leave home one day.
 They could die.
 They could, even worse, leave the faith.
 They will certainly sin; they are human.
 Our identity, our lives, don’t change when any of that happens.
 And it’s not our job to save our children.
 There is one Savior.
 Jesus will save them, just like He saved you.
 We seek Him first, Him only, and let Him take care of the rest.